 - intrinsic motivation in the creative process; and other non-monetary motivations such as fame, honor, and social-altruism

 Today there is actually more music being recorded and made available than ever before.
 This is due largely to technological changes which have reduced costs of production and copying.
 Record sales may be down (although maybe not, see Techdirt's report The Sky Is Rising), but sales of musical instruments, lessons, and recording equipment are up.
-According history professor Karl Hagstrom Miller (in his upcoming book Sound Investments: A History of Music Ownership and Theft), this trend is actually part of a long history of oscillations where less emphasis on professional music correlates with increased amateur music making.
-There's certainly no need to worry about music-making going away.
+According history professor Karl Hagstrom Miller (in a book he proposed but seems maybe never finished with the planned title Sound Investments: A History of Music Ownership and Theft), this trend is actually part of a long history of oscillations where less emphasis on professional music correlates with increased amateur music making.
+There's certainly no need to worry about music-making itself going away.

 Promoters of stronger copyright restrictions seem to see only the decreased cost of unauthorized copying but ignore the correlated decrease in the cost of production and distribution.
 The existence of inexpensive photocopying and digital sharing means that the public should expect to pay less for access to media compared to when reproduction was more costly.
 Of course, these technological issues mean that optimal copyright terms can vary for different media.